jonnylaw/ComposableStateSpaceModels/README.md

 ### Using a build.sbt File

-This library is built for Scala 2.12.1, add the following dependency to your `build.sbt` file in the project root.
+This release version of this library is built for Scala 2.12.1, add the following dependency to your `build.sbt` file in the project root.

 ```scala
 libraryDependencies += "com.github.jonnylaw" %% "composablemodels" % "0.6.5"